 God coming to us in flesh and blood is ultimately what separates Christianity from every other religion.
 In every other religion, we are separated from God or gods or the spiritual realm and must perform a certain set of rituals or good deeds to get to them.

 But in Genesis 1, we see that our God is different.
 He who made everything, not only makes us in his image, but he makes himself in ours.
-He comes to us and fulfills the purpose given to Adam and Eve (Matthew 28:19) so we can return to the garden and be in God's presence.
-By doing so, God offers us the rest he experienced on the seventh day of creation because all our work is complete in Jesus (Hebrews 4:9-10).
+He comes to us and fulfills the purpose given to Adam and Eve (Mat.
+28:19) so we can return to the garden and be in God’s presence.
+By doing so, God offers us the rest he experienced on the seventh day of creation because all our work is complete in Jesus (Heb 4:9-10).

 See for Yourself